TL;DR

 | Muscle or chest pain | Increasingly cynical or negative outlook | Skipping work or coming in late/leaving early |

-Recent data from the UK's Health and Safety Executive (HSE) underscores this trend, showing work-related stress, depression, or anxiety accounted for a significant portion of all work-related ill health cases, a figure that has been rising steadily since 2020.
+Recent data from the UK public and industry sources and Safety Executive (HSE) underscores this trend, showing work-related stress, depression, or anxiety accounted for a significant portion of all work-related ill health cases, a figure that has been rising steadily since 2020.
 For senior leaders, the pressure is magnified.

 The £4.2 million figure isn't arbitrary.
 It’s a conservative estimate of the value destruction caused by a single leader operating under the fog of burnout.
 The damage is inflicted across several key areas, often silently and insidiously.